• Facebook

 Bowls of ingredients including cooked sweet potatoes, sugar, butter and pecans.

-This recipe calls for sweet potatoes, granulated sugar, salt, vanilla extract, eggs, cinnamon, butter, brown sugar, flour and pecans.
+This recipe calls for sweet potatoes, granulated sugar, salt, vanilla extract, large eggs, cinnamon, butter, brown sugar, flour and pecans.

 Place cooked sweet potatoes in a food processor along with sugar, eggs, butter, cinnamon and vanilla extract.
 Puree the mixture until smooth.
-Place the the pureed sweet potatoes into a baking dish, them make the streusel topping.
-For the streusel, combine butter, brown sugar, flour and pecans in a bowl until a crumble forms.
-Sprinkle the crumble over the potato puree, them bake until the souffle is golden brown.
+Place the the mashed sweet potatoes into a baking dish, them make the streusel topping.
+For the streusel, combine melted butter, brown sugar, flour and pecans in a bowl until a crumble forms.
+Sprinkle the crumble topping over the potato puree, them bake until the souffle is golden brown.
 Serve immediately and enjoy!

 Step by step process shots showing how to make sweet potato souffle.